Brownian Axion-like particles: Discussion and caveats:

 Taken together, this instability in combination with higher derivative terms \emph{may} lead to novel exotic inhomogeneous phases for $T>T_c$ of the Lifshitz type\cite{lifshitz}.
-The possibility of high temperature instabilities and novel phases are worthy of a more detailed and deeper study, which is beyond the scope of this article.
+The possibility of high temperature instabilities and novel phases are worthy of a more detailed and deeper study including other types of pseudoscalar interactions, which is beyond the scope of this article.

 \item \textbf{QED vs. QCD:} Although this discussion has focused on (ALP)-photon coupling, a similar conclusion can be drawn for (ALP)-gluon coupling $g_s a(x) G^{\mu \nu b}(x)\widetilde{G}_{\mu \nu b}(x)$, since $g_s$ also has dimensions of $(energy)^{-1}$.
 To lowest order in the strong coupling $\alpha_s$ the correlation function $\langle G \widetilde{G} G \widetilde{G} \rangle$ is a gluon loop and yields a similar high temperature dependence of the effective mass squared $ \propto g^2_s T^4$ on dimensional grounds, and a zero temperature logarithmic ultraviolet divergence which requires a higher derivative counterterm.
 Although similar to the QED case, the actual contributions from gluon loops must be studied in detail because the non-abelian nature may lead to cancellations which these simple arguments may not capture.
 The study of the QCD contribution from gluons must necessarily focus on temperatures scales above the deconfinement temperature $\simeq 150 \,\mathrm{MeV}$, which requires hard-thermal loop resummations\cite{htl,lebellac} since the light quarks are ultrarelativistic in this temperature range whereas for $T < 150 \,\mathrm{MeV}$ (ALP) interact with neutral pions.
 The study of these processes is well beyond the scope of this article but clearly merit further study.